JayThibs/supervising-ais-improving-ais/README.md

 # Methods

 ## Contrastive Decoding

-Contrastive decoding refers to the practice of using the difference in logits from two language models to create a “contrastive” conditional probability distribution for autoregressive generation.
-Given two language models A and B, we can subtract the logits of A from the logits of B, then repeatedly sample from the resulting distributions over tokens to generate texts that are disproportionately more probable under model B’s probability distribution.
-We will use this method in multiple ways to highlight ways in which the intervention model differs from the base model.

-## Clustering

-Clustering is a method for grouping generated responses into clusters based on their semantic similarity.
-This is useful for highlighting interesting patterns from large collections of lightly structured text.

-## LLM-Automated Analysis

-# Methods

-## Contrastive Decoding

 Contrastive decoding is a method for comparing the behavioral tendencies of two language models.
 It works by querying the two models to generate a wide variety of responses, then using a combination of unsupervised clustering and supervisor models to compare the response patterns of the two LMs, and automatically highlight any differences that seems surprising or relevant from an alignment perspective.